ewaMiazga/IAPR-2025/project/README.md

 ```
 pip install -r requirements.txt
 ```
+## Dataset

+To run `main.py` successfully, please ensure that the test folder is located inside your dataset directory.
+For your convenience, the script includes a global variable named `DATASET_DIR`, where you can specify the path to your dataset.

 ## Folder structure
 ```
-📁 src/                     # Put here all auxiliary scripts needed by main.py
+📁 src/                     # Here are all auxiliary scripts needed by main.py
+📁 models/                  # Here are all the models implemented
+📁 images/                  # Files which contain the graphs and results for the report
+📁 checkpoints/                  # Folder containing all the checkpoints - weights for the models we mention in the report.
+📁 sample_csv/              # Template to generate final submission csv
 📄 check.py                 # Script for checking the validity and reproducibility of the submission
 📄 environment.yml          # Configuration file for creating the conda environment
 📄 main.py                  # The executable script that produces the Kaggle submission file
-📄 report.ipynb             # The report file for you to fill
+📄 report.ipynb             # The report describing work on the project
 📄 requirements.txt         # File containing the list and versions of allowed libraries
-📄 sample_submission.csv    # Example of valid submission file
+📄 csv_output/final_submission.csv    # Final submission made to kaggle website
+📄 .gitignore               # Ignore files that you dont want to add to the remote repo
+📄 create_dataset.ipynb     # Jupyter notebook that enables recreating all the datasets used for training any model in project
+📄 train_models.ipynb      # Jupyter notebook that trains all the models used in the project
 ```

 ### `main.py`

-The `main.py` script must be runnable with the environment specified by `environment.yml`/`requirements.txt` and it must generate the submission file with name `submission.csv`.
+The `main.py` script is runnable with the environment specified by `environment.yml`/`requirements.txt` and it generates the submission file with name `csv_output/submission.csv`.

 ### `check.py`